npm package discovery and stats viewer.

 By default the namespace value is not added as a tag on every data point.
 For most setups this is the right choice — with measurementStrategy: namespace the namespace is already the measurement name, and with measurementStrategy: uri and a single namespace it would just be a constant on every row.

-Set includeNamespaceTag: true on a namespace config when you use measurementStrategy: uri and have multiple namespaces writing to the same transporter.
+Set includeNamespaceTag: true on the transporter config when you use measurementStrategy: uri with multiple namespaces sharing the same transporter.
 This lets you filter by namespace in InfluxDB without it being the measurement name.

 - namespace: app